qzhang503/proteoQ/README.md

 impute NA values or not.
 For more examples, such as at `impute_na = TRUE`, try `?prnSig`.

-The `pepVol` and `prnVol` utility will by default match the formulae of contrasts with those in `pepSig`.
+The `pepVol` and `prnVol` utility will by default match the formulas of contrasts with those in `pepSig`.
 The following plots show the batch difference between two TMT experiments for each of the three laboratories and the location difference between any two laboratories.